EnMasseProject/enmasse/HACKING.md

 Running `hack/verify-codegen.sh` checks whether the generated code is up to date.

+At the moment updating the Console's generated code is separate:

+    hack/run-console-codegen.sh

 ## Reference

 This is a reference of the different make targets and options that can be set when building an